Budimir Lončar: Early career

-In May of 1950 Budimir Lončar was invited to become consul and adviser at the Mission of Yugoslavia to the United Nations where he remained until 1956.
+In May 1950, Lončar was invited to become consul and adviser at the Mission of Yugoslavia to the United Nations where he remained until 1956.
 After the posting at the New York mission he returned to Belgrade to the position of the Chief of Analytics and Political Planning at the Federal Ministry of Foreign Affairs where he remained until 1964.

+Post-retirement

+Lončar turned 100 on 1 April 2024.
+Five months later, on 1 September, Lončar died in his birthplace of Preko, on the island of Ugljan.